≡ Menu

 These dogs also…

-Have thick double coats, a coarse outer coat and a dense and soft undercoat.
-The coat comes in different colors such as reddish-brown, fallow and tan, with black hair tips and white splashes.
+Have thick double coats, coarse outer coats, and dense, soft undercoats.
+The skin comes in different colors, such as reddish-brown, fallow, and tan, with black hair tips and white splashes.

 Comparisons Dog Breeds

-There is not dog that is even remotely similar to the Lundehund.
-But he is a Spitz Breed and shares many things in common with other dogs that belong to the Spitz club such as the Norwegian Buhund.
+No dog is even remotely similar to the Lundehund.
+But he is a Spitz Breed and shares many things in common with other dogs that belong to the Spitz club, such as the Norwegian Buhund.

-Apart from that, the Lundehund is known to suffer from the following diseases…
+Apart from that, the Lundehund suffers from the following diseases…

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?